-The Graduate Education program at Saint Leo University offers the Specialist in Education degree with a specialization in Educational Leadership.
+The Graduate Education program at Saint Leo University offers the Education Specialist (Ed.S.) degree with a specialization in Educational Leadership.
 This degree is for individuals holding a master's degree in education or a related field of study (e.g., guidance and counseling, social work, human services, organization leadership, etc.).